 Karate Olympics 2024 has made karate enthusiasts disappointed.
-An announcement from the Olympic officials declared that karate wouldn’t be among all the sports in Olympic Games 2024 in Paris.
+An announcement from the Olympic officials declared that karate wouldn’t be among all the sports in the Olympic Games 2024 in Paris.

 As it is no longer included in the Olympics, finally karate made its 1st appearance in Summer Tokyo Olympics 2020.

-The karate Olympics 2020 included events for men and women for Kata and Kumite.
+The Karate Olympics 2020 included events for men and women for Kata and Kumite.
 It had around 80 participants from all over the world.